 Being able to create boards for and hand solder small packages like TQFP and QFN allows the use of huge range of ICs that simply do not get produced in breadboard friendly packages.
 Of course, an ATTINY85 is available as a DIP, but I made a breakout board for a QFN version anyway.

-Seven years ago I worked for two days on writing a file glob parser function in Scala.
+Years ago I worked for two days on writing a file glob parser function in Scala.
 I still think about that function every now and then.